The happiest people in the world live in Costa Rica…

-It's not like anything else International Living has ever produced on this country…or any other, for that matter.
-As I mentioned, Jason Holland has worked on this for five years.
-He's literally spent tens of thousands of hours on the ground in Costa Rica, doing research, collecting data, conducting interviews, and more…
+As I mentioned, Kathleen has worked on this for eight years now.
+She’s literally spent tens of thousands of hours on the ground in Costa Rica, doing research, collecting data, conducting interviews, and more…

-Not long ago, he went into the studio to assemble a comprehensive series of 14 professional videos to bring his research to life.
+Recently, she went into the studio to assemble a comprehensive series of 14 professional videos to bring her research to life.
 You can see, feel, and almost touch and smell Costa Rica.

-You'll travel along with Jason as he introduces you to six distinct regions of Costa Rica…and to many communities in each of those that make for easy and affordable expat living.
+You'll travel along with Kathleen as she introduces you to six distinct regions of Costa Rica…and to many communities in each of those that make for easy and affordable expat living.

 These are places your fellow expats have yet to discover in large numbers.
 Prices are low and opportunities are sky high.

 To make a point here, this is no static report.
 It's not a manual…or a website…or a conference.
 Think of it more as a high-level "virtual conference," but much better…

-Because instead of sitting in a room all day watching a parade of speakers up at a podium, you'll access these videos online from the comfort of your home, and you'll get to see and hear directly from Jason, our man on the ground in Costa Rica.
+Because instead of sitting in a room all day watching a parade of speakers up at a podium, you'll access these videos online from the comfort of your home, and you'll get to see and hear directly from Kathleen herself.

-He's the best Costa Rica expert we know and in this Blueprint, he takes you by the hand and not only introduces you to "his" Costa Rica, but he gives you the tools to make it "your Costa Rica."
+She's the best Costa Rica expert we know and in this Blueprint, she takes you by the hand and not only introduces you to "her" Costa Rica, but she gives you the tools to make it "your Costa Rica."

-Along with the six in-depth "destination" videos, Jason has produced eight more "need-to-know" videos with advice about Costa Rica that will save you time, headaches and boatloads of money.
+Along with the six in-depth "destination" videos Kathleen has produced eight more "need-to-know" videos with advice about Costa Rica that will save you time, headaches and boatloads of money.